hkhajei/sales-analysis-task/README.md

  * **Visualization** : View charts of the forecast using Jupyter notebooks in ```notebooks/``` or by running the main script.

 ## Methodology
-* **Data Preprocessing**: Filters data to focus on the "Stationary" category and prepares monthly and daily sales data.
+* **Data Preprocessing**: Filters data to focus on the "Stationery" category and prepares monthly and daily sales data.
 * **Forecasting**: Calculates monthly forecasts based on historical averages and predicted sales growth.
 * **Daily Distribution**: Breaks down monthly predictions into daily sales using weekday sales patterns.
 * **Visualization**: Plots daily and monthly sales trends for the first three months of the Persian year 1399.